laakko/acentric/README.md

 ![Screenshot of Acentric Features](/initial_feature_samples.png)

+Check the [wiki page](https://github.com/r734/acentric/wiki/Acentric-Language) for more details on the language.

 ### Build
 This library uses the CMake build system.
 You need CMake installed on your computer to build the project.